 Over the past few months I have dealt with a lot of "Open Government", and that is the new model of Directors (strongly backed by President Obama and is rapidly spreading in many other countries) under which, according to the definition given by 'friend Gigi Cogo , Entities "must be open and available to facilitate effective action and ensure public control on 'work."

 In particular, I tried to deal with the legal issues related to the adoption of the Open model in our country ( here is an interview I published on " via Italian Open Date "and the theme will also speak to FORUMPA the interesting conference " Innovation without permission.
 Prospects and challenges of government 2.0 "), it is not a mystery, in fact, that Italy is one of the few Western nations in which philosophy has not yet made inroads Open and profiles of legislation (copyright, privacy and transparency) are likely to become a serious obstacle to the practical implementation of these new policies.
 It is a closed cultural, organizational and even before legislation, it is not a case, for example, that the "Open Government" Wikipedia is not translated into Italian and that there is nothing in our national website which we discuss in a systematic these issues.

-For this reason, I decided to start a new section of this blog called "Open Links", in which to collect and report news, ideas and comments on the subject, so as to contribute to initiate discussion.
+For this reason, I decided to start a new section of this blog called "Open Links", in which to gather and report news, ideas and comments on the subject, so as to contribute to initiate discussion.

 1. It seems only right to start with the reporting of government sites that have already taken concrete actions, so that everyone can understand that this is not mere theory or unattainable utopias.
-We start from the examples of the USA ( www.data.gov ), the UK ( www.data.co.uk ) and New Zealand ( www.data.govt.nz ).
+Let's start from the examples of the USA ( www.data.gov ), the UK ( www.data.co.uk ) and New Zealand ( www.data.govt.nz ).